 - If you are still having trouble, try using a Meat Thermometer or even a Slow Cooker with a Built In Meat Thermometer and cook your pork until it reaches 145 degrees.
 Then, check on it periodically (every hour or so) until it reaches the tenderness you desire.

-Easiest Crock Pot Pulled Pork EVERPrint Pin
+Easiest Crock Pot Pulled Pork EVERPrint Pin Rate

 - 5-6 lb Bone-In Shoulder Butt Pork Roast